chrmzn/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-In order to get an idea of how the amount of steps per day varies we will plot a histogram of the total_step count for the days in our data set
+In order to get an idea of how the amount of steps per day varies we will plot a histogram of the total_step count for the days in our data set.

 Before we can begin we need to filter out the NA values of steps.
-Once that is done we group by the date and sum all the steps on each given day
+Once that is done we group by the date and sum all the steps on each given day.

 ```r